adriana-icasiano/web-design-challenge/README.md

 ![](https://github.com/adriana-icasiano/web-design-challenge/blob/0d897406dfd49cdae710f91a017e8adb7c10742d/Images/data_small.PNG)

+## Navigation Bar
-## A navigation menu that is responsive.
+A navigation menu that is responsive.
 See screenshots above.

 Finally, the website must be deployed to GitHub pages.